MonkeManX/monkemanx.github.io/content/articles/Killing_Dream_People.md

 If, through [random quantum fluctuation](https://en.wikipedia.org/wiki/Boltzmann_brain), a fully-formed human were to appear in front of you, indistinguishable from a "normal" human in terms of external appearance, memories, and full consciousness, would it have less value just because of how it came to exist?

-I would answer no to all of these questions.
+I would answer, "No!", to all of these questions.
 How consciousness or human life was created, or by whom, does not matter in the consideration of whether they should have moral rights.

 # Location and Moral Rights